 Physical and emotional states

-The last area I want to look at relates to what Bandura termed physical and emotional states.
+The last area I want to examine relates to what Bandura termed physical and emotional states.

 This is something we all can relate to.

-In essence, it covers the fact that people who are in a positive frame of mind find it easier to build their self-efficacy while those who tend to be more negative will struggle.
+In essence, it covers that people in a positive frame of mind find it easier to build their self-efficacy, while those who tend to be more negative will struggle.

 That’s not only in terms of their overall state of mind either, but it can also fluctuate daily as well.

-And that can certainly have an impact on your client during a training session.
+And that can certainly impact your client during a training session.

-This is especially true when a client is faced with a new situation, for example, a new range of exercises that you are introducing them to.
+This is especially true when a client faces a new situation, for example, a new range of exercises to which you introduce them.

-Here, you want to keep them focused on the positives of what these new exercises will bring which can help build towards success and therefore, self-efficacy.
+Here, you want to keep them focused on the positives of these new exercises, which can help build toward success and, therefore, self-efficacy.

 How to help your clients reach high levels of self-efficacy with these tips

-Ok, so now that you understand the need to build self-efficacy in each of your clients, let’s take a look at ways in which you can achieve this.
+Ok, now that you understand the need to build self-efficacy in each of your clients, let’s look at ways you can achieve this.

-Of course, these are just guidelines and you are going to have to work out what’s best for each individual that trains with you.
+Of course, these are just guidelines and you will have to work out what’s best for each individual that trains with you.